 Comenity credit cards are known for being easy to get.
-Most Comenity Bank credit cards are store cards, meaning you can only use them at whatever retailer they’re tied to, and most of them only require fair credit for approval.
+Most Comenity Bank credit cards are store cards, meaning you can only use them at whatever retailer they’re tied to.
+On the plus side, most of these cards only require fair credit for approval.

 The Comenity Bank credit cards that are easy to get are the ones that require fair credit for approval.
 That means you’ll need a score of about 640 or higher.
 And since the average person’s credit score is about 40 points above that, these cards are well within reach for most of us.… read full answer

 Here are some Comenity Bank credit cards that are easy to get:

 Zales Credit Card.
-Requires fair credit.
-No annual fee.
-10% off all repair services. $50 off a $200+ purchase on your birthday.
-0% -9.99% deferred interest for 6 - 36 months.
+Requires fair credit. $0 annual fee.
+10% off all repair services. $50 off a $149+ purchase on your birthday.
+Deferred interest of 0% - 16.99% for 6 - 36 months.
+29.99% regular APR.
 Free shipping and exclusive coupons.

-The best credit cards for a 600 credit score are secured cards because they offer easy approval and are often much less expensive than unsecured credit cards for bad credit.
+Generally, the best credit cards for a 600 credit score are secured cards because they offer easy approval and are often much less expensive than unsecured credit cards for bad credit.
 Secured credit cards require a security deposit, and the card’s credit limit is equal to the amount of the deposit.
 This deposit is fully refundable when you close your account with a $0 balance.… read full answer

-The best credit card for a 550 credit score is the OpenSky® Secured Visa® Credit Card.
+One of the best credit cards for a 550 credit score is the OpenSky® Secured Visa® Credit Card.
 There’s no credit check when you apply, so approval is almost guaranteed.
 You just need $200 for a refundable security deposit and enough income to make monthly payments.
-This card also reports to all three major credit bureaus every month, which is your ticket to a better credit score.
+This card also reports to all three major credit bureaus… read full answer (Equifax, Experian and TransUnion) every month, which is your ticket to a better credit score.
 And a $35 annual fee isn’t too much to pay for that.

-Those aren’t the only credit cards you can get with a 550 credit score.
-In fact, there are two kinds of credit cards for people at that credit level: Secured credit cards and unsecured credit cards for bad credit.
+However, those aren’t the only credit cards you can get with a 550 credit score.
+In fact, there are two kinds of credit cards for people at that credit level: secured credit cards and unsecured credit cards for bad credit.
 A 550 credit score is within the bad credit range, unfortunately.
 Bad credit goes from 300 to 639.
 But picking the right 550 credit score credit card and using it responsibly could help you improve your score to “fair” territory within 12-18 months.

-Before applying for a card, make sure to check out its terms and conditions, or a FAQ page if there is one, just to make sure you fit the criteria for eligibility.
+Before applying for a card, though, make sure to check out its terms and conditions, or a FAQ page if there is one, just to make sure you fit the criteria for eligibility.
 You can also try getting pre-approved for a credit card.
 It won’t hurt your credit, and it will give you a good idea of your odds if you decide to apply.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.